andrescomte/andrescomte/README.md

   <h1 align="center" >Hi!👋 I'am Andres Comte</h1>
 </div>

 Hello everyone!
 I'm Andres Comte and this is my GitHub profile.
-I'm a Civil Engineer in Computer Science and Telecommunications, specializing in Full Stack development, working with React.js, .Net Core, and Angular.
+I'm a Engineer in Computer Science and Telecommunications, specializing in Full Stack development, working with React.js, .Net Core, and Angular.

 ## Work Experience